synereo/blog.synereo.com/_posts/2016-01-27-Synereo-Update.markdown

 That's all for this week!

-## If you like what we create, send some bitcoin to
+## If you like what we're creating, send some bitcoin to
 ![18c1en55Cs2jBgBT2LTAiK9M81vMUmXmxw](http://i.imgur.com/jlHprSv.jpg)
 <BR>
 18c1en55Cs2jBgBT2LTAiK9M81vMUmXmxw